A pile of colorful antibiotic capsules on a blue surface.

 People often cite the SLEP as proof that the antibiotics will last long.
 However, people don't usually realize that in the study, they store the drugs in an ideal setup.

-At home, we place the prescriptions drugs in a pill bottle provided by the pharmacy and not in sealed containers and noted by Svensson just like in the factories.
+At home, we place the prescription drugs in a pill bottle provided by the pharmacy and not in sealed containers, as noted by Svensson, just like in the factories.

-The pill bottles are not humidity-proof, which is one reason why you must not keep them in the shower room.
-Other people leave their medicines inside their cars or at any place, exposing them to extreme temperatures.
+The pill bottles are not humidity-proof, so you must not keep them in the shower room.
+Other people leave their medicines inside their cars or anywhere, exposing them to extreme temperatures.

-Indeed, the medication we have at home is not stored ideally as the SLEP warehouse.
-In a nutshell, before you apply the SLEP findings, consider that the drugs are stored in their original packaging in the program.
+Indeed, the medication we have at home is not stored ideally in the SLEP warehouse.
+Before you apply the SLEP findings, consider that the drugs are stored in their original packaging in the program.

 Staff continually monitor it according to the instructions specified by the manufacturers.